-This roughly means “style”, “system”, or “school” and it is used as a suffix on the end of words.
-In English it is used to refer to schools of martial arts.
+This roughly means “style”, “system”, “syllabus”, or “school”.
+It is most often used in the names of martial arts schools to describe what style that school teaches.
 This makes the dōjō the place of learning, while the Ryū is the content you learn.

 Samurai | 侍 🔊

 The word “Samurai” literally means “to serve”, though it is more synonymous with “Warrior“.
 The Samurai were warriors who were usually associated with a clan and their lord (the Daimyō | 大名 🔊), and were trained as officers in military tactics and grand strategy.